ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 ## Overview

 The Executive Society is a premium BDSM dating platform for professionals, focusing on authentic power exchange relationships.
 It emphasizes trust, safety, consent, and sophisticated matching through detailed personality and relationship assessments.
-The platform provides role-specific features for Dominant and Submissive users, including escrow account verification for Dominants.
+The platform provides role-specific features for Dominant and submissive users, including escrow account verification for Dominants.
 Its business vision is to become the leading platform for discerning individuals seeking serious power exchange dynamics, offering significant market potential in a niche yet growing segment.

 ## User Preferences